ome/omero-documentation/contributing/ansible-development.rst

 .. _Molecule: https://molecule.readthedocs.io/

-For each Ansible role, a :file:`molecule` folder should be configured allowing the testing of the role using  Molecule_.
+For each Ansible role, a :file:`molecule` folder should be configured allowing the testing to be tested using  Molecule_.
 One or multiple scenarios should be configured using at least a Docker driver if possible.

 Continuous Integration of Ansible roles is performed using Travis CI.

 .. note::
-   OME Ansible roles are getting progressively upgraded to Molecule 2.x.
+   OME Ansible roles are getting progressively upgraded from Molecule 1.x to Molecule 2.x.
 New roles should be configured using Molecule 2.x.

 Distribution
 ------------

-All OME Ansible roles should be deployed to
-`Ansible Galaxy <https://galaxy.ansible.com>`_ under the `openmicroscopy <https://galaxy.ansible.com/openmicroscopy/>`_  organization.
+All core OME Ansible roles should be deployed to `Ansible Galaxy <https://galaxy.ansible.com>`_ under the `openmicroscopy <https://galaxy.ansible.com/openmicroscopy/>`_  organization.